SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img19](https://user-images.githubusercontent.com/92877810/138148621-7856415c-b711-4b3f-b949-eb4ac7f3bdb4.png)

-Only data in the three charts we selected has changed.
+🚩Only data in the three charts we selected has changed.
 All other charts and tables on the page remain un-affected.

 ![img20](https://user-images.githubusercontent.com/92877810/138148622-034c3b97-0511-409b-8242-af9baad4c7e0.png)

-Let’s revert to selecting all products.
+🚩Let’s revert to selecting all products.

 35. Click the **Product Input Control**